 Add To Favorites

 This elaborate system of seeing can be tricked and manipulated by optical illusions.
-Find information about the role of the brain in optical illusions.
+Students find information about the role of the brain in optical illusions.

-To create your own optical illusion, cut a plate-size circle from a sheet of acetate with Crayola® Scissors.
+Students create their own optical illusion.
+Cut a plate-size circle from a sheet of acetate with Crayola® Scissors.
 Trace the circle on construction paper.

 Using Crayola Gel Markers, draw a geometric pattern on one side of the acetate.
 Use a straight edge to draw precise lines.
 The lines may be filled in or thicker, curved or straight, but they must all be part of a set pattern.